-To find a network pharmacy, you can look in your Pharmacy Directory, visit our website (blueshieldca.com/med_pharmacy), or call Member Services (phone numbers are printed on the back cover of this booklet).
+To find a network pharmacy, you can look in your Pharmacy Directory, visit our Web site (blueshieldca.com/med\pharmacy), or call Member Services (phone numbers are printed on the back cover of this booklet).
 Choose whatever is easiest for you.

 You may go to any of our network pharmacies.
-However, you will usually pay less for your covered drugs if you use a preferred network pharmacy rather than an other network pharmacy.
+However, your costs may be even less for your covered drugs if you use a preferred network pharmacy rather than other pharmacies within the network.
 The Pharmacy Directory will tell you which of the pharmacies in our network are preferred network pharmacies.